MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-A-Office-Secretary-Interior/part-30-Indian-Probate-Hearings-Procedures/subpart-J-Formal-Probate-Proceedings/subjectgroup-ECFR9cd2dd257796dfb-Decisions-Formal-Proceedings/section-30.248.md

 (i) Cause copies of the petition and all papers filed by the petitioner to be served on those persons whose interest in the estate may be affected if the petition is granted;

-(ii) Allow all persons served a reasonable, specified time in which to respond to the petition for reopening by filling responses, cross-petitions, or briefs;
+(ii) Allow all persons served a reasonable, specified time in which to respond to the petition for reopening by filing responses, cross-petitions, or briefs;

 (iii) Suspend further distribution of the estate or income during the reopening proceedings, if appropriate, by order to the affected agencies;